EZ Comfort Food for Tired Wenches

 One more thing.

 Remember that sherry vinegar I was bitching and moaning about not being able to find?
-Well, I finally remembered that my favorite source for balsamic vinegar (The Olive Mill in Geneva, Illinois) also has a bazillion other products and sure enough, they have a sherry vinegar.
+Well, I finally remembered that my favorite source for balsamic vinegar (The Olive Mill in Geneva, Illinois) also has a bazillion other products and sure enough, they have a very nice sherry vinegar.